-Every time you put your muscles in the gym for the workout, your body has to rebuild them a bit stronger and that requires protein in the form of raw material.
+Every time you put your muscles in the gym for a workout, your body has to rebuild them a bit stronger and that requires protein in the form of raw material.
 So if you are trying to power up your body, then make sure to include these protein-rich foods into your diet along with your regular workouts.

 Whey protein is one of the best protein-rich foods.
-It is found in dairy products.
+Dairy products have more calcium.
 Whey makes up to 20% of the protein found in milk, but it is the best protein required for muscle building because it is a fast-absorbing protein and shows a fast spike in blood amino-acid levels.
 This is exactly what you want when your body is looking to repair and build muscle fibers after exercise.
 Whey protein is rich in both BCAA and glutamine.
-Glutamine is the most abundant amino acid in muscle and branched-chain amino acids(Bcaa), which can fuel working muscles during exercise.
+Glutamine is the most abundant amino acid in muscle and BCAA, which can fuel working muscles during exercise.
 The best dietary source of whey protein is ricotta cheese.

-Casein makes up to 80% of the protein found in the milk.
-The higher concentrations are found in cottage cheese and Greek yogurt.
-Unlike whey, casein is slowly absorbed, by increasing blood amino-acid levels.
+Casein makes up to 80% of the protein found in milk.
+Cottage cheese and Greek yogurt have higher concentrations.
+Unlike whey, it slowly absorbs, by increasing blood amino-acid levels.
 Casein’s anti-catabolic properties result from these sustained increases in blood amino-acid levels, which is ideal for managing the balance between muscle breakdown and muscle building.
 Research shows that casein to be eaten late at night can improve muscle building and recovery from exercise while you sleep.

 3. Pea Protein:

 Pea protein is a popular plant-based protein.
 It is easily digested and contains high levels of essential muscle-building components such as glutamine and branched-chain amino acids.
 100 grams of peas contains seven grams of protein.
 Pea protein is also available in the form of a supplement.
 A common complaint of plant-based protein powders is related to their grassy and earthy taste and texture, pea protein powder is comparatively mild in both taste and texture.